semgrep/semgrep/doc/cst-to-ast-tips.md

 Add type annotations
 ---

-The generated boilerplate looks like this, i.e. the return type will be an AST node determined by the programmer:
+The generated boilerplate looks like this, i.e. the return type is left unspecified.

 ```ocaml
 and formal_parameter (env : env) (x : CST.formal_parameter) =
   ...
 ```

+The return type will be an AST node determined by the programmer.
-OCaml performs full type inference, so it's not technically required to specify return types.
+OCaml performs full type inference, so it's not technically required to specify a return type.
-However, to make expectations clear and produce better error messages when upgrading a grammar, it works best to specify return types, e.g.
+However, given the peculiar nature of this exercise, we recommend specifying return types.
+It makes it easier to see expectations and get clear error messages when the time comes to upgrade the grammar.
+A return type annotation looks like this:

 ```ocaml
 and formal_parameter (env : env) (x : CST.formal_parameter) : AST.parameter =